- PJW Venables, MA, MB BChir, MD, FRCP

 The joint deformities of Jaccoud's arthropathy are not caused by destruction of joints but by loosening and lengthening of periarticular structures and tendons.
 The ulnar drift or swan neck deformities caused by this disorder resemble RA superficially but can be distinguished by the fact that they are "correctable" on physical examination: fingers with these deformities can be moved manually back into normal alignment.
 In addition, radiographs in Jaccoud's arthropathy rarely reveal the cartilage loss, erosions, or cysts that are typical of longstanding RA.

-Palindromic rheumatism — Palindromic rheumatism is characterized by episodes of joint inflammation sequentially affecting one to several joint areas for hours to days, with symptom-free periods that may last from days to months.
-Some patients presenting with this syndrome eventually develop a well-defined rheumatic disease, the most common being RA (ranging from 28 to 67 percent); some of the remaining patients develop SLE and other systemic disorders [22,23].
-Patients with anti-CCP antibodies appear more likely to progress to definite RA [24,25].
+Palindromic rheumatism — The term palindromic rheumatism refers to episodes of joint inflammation sequentially affecting one to several joint areas for hours to days, with symptom-free periods that may last from days to months.
+Some patients presenting with this syndrome eventually develop a well-defined rheumatic disease, the most common being RA (ranging from 28 to 67 percent); some of the remaining patients develop SLE and other systemic disorders [23,24].
+Patients with ACPAs appear more likely to progress to definite RA [25,26].
 Close follow-up and specific serologic evaluation can help distinguish among these disorders.
 (See "Clinical manifestations of rheumatoid arthritis", section on 'Palindromic rheumatism'.)

 ●OA of the fingers typically affects the distal interphalangeal joints and is frequently associated with Heberden's nodes in this area.
 In contrast, RA typically affects the MCP and proximal interphalangeal (PIP) joints and is not associated with Heberden's nodes.